 If you have a pond, a stream or a lake nearby, you should definitely grab your camera and go find some dragonflies.

 Their beautiful wing patterns make butterflies probably the most photogenic insect there is.

 You can find all over the world and they’re most active during the warm months of the year between spring and summer.

-They love sunny places and areas with wild flowers.
+They love sunny places and areas with wildflowers.
 Just take a walk and watch out for a flower field.
-You will surprised by how many different butterfly species you will find.
+You will be surprised by how many different butterfly species you will find.

 Equipment for Insect Photography

 Macro lenses offer different focal lengths from wide-angle to telephoto, ranging from 15mm to 200mm.
 For insect photography, I would recommend choosing a macro lens with at least 90mm.
 There should be enough space between you and the insect to not scare them off.

 When I started with insect macro photography I had a Canon 60mm f2.8.
 I quickly realized it was a bad idea not investing in a macro lens with more focal lengths.
 The insects kept running away every time I tried to approach them.